codingric/TechChallengeApp/terraform/readme.md

 - Create a ECS service
 - Create a ECS tasks passing in database creditials

+The application will be deployed into AWS Fargate to run the container.
+The containers will have access to the Aurora DB.
+The load balancer will provide access to the container ports 3000 via port 80 publicly.

 ## Database

-The database will need to be initally created by running a task with the `updatedb -s` command.
+The database will need to be initally created by running a task with the `updatedb` command.

 ## Accessing the app